treasure-data/digdag/digdag-docs/src/command_reference.rst

   Shows more sessions older than this id.

 :command:`-s, --page-size N`
-  Shows more sessions of the number of N (up to 1000).
+  Shows more sessions of the number of N (in default up to 100).

 attempts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~